Newbridge, County Kildare: Location

+Economy

 Industry

 The area's industrial history includes rope making (at Irish Ropes PLC, established 1933, now closed) and carpet manufacturing (Curragh Tintawn Carpets Limited, established 1937, closed 2012).
 Cutlery and silverware is crafted at the Newbridge Silverware plant.
 Pharmaceutical companies such as Oral-B and Pfizer have also based themselves in the town, and the latter is located at Little Connell.

-Irish chocolatier Lily O'Briens is based in the IDA Business Park on Green Road, Bord na Móna has its headquarters in the centre of Newbridge, and the Department of Defence has a base on Station Road.
+Lily O'Brien's, the Irish chocolatier, is based in the IDA Business Park on Green Road, Bord na Móna has its headquarters in the centre of Newbridge, and the Department of Defence has a base on Station Road.

 The Kildare/Leixlip Branch of the general workers union SIPTU has its headquarters at Georges Street.

 Many people living in Newbridge commute to work in Dublin.

+Retail

+Retailers such as Marks & Spencer and Zara are anchor tenants of the town's shopping centre.
+The Whitewater Shopping Centre also has a 6-screen cinema, operated now by Odeon Cinemas, which opened in December 2009.
+There are also Penneys and TK Maxx outlets in Newbridge.

 Transport

 Rail

-The town is situated on the main Dublin-Cork railway line which connects the town to Dublin, Cork, Limerick, Galway, Waterford and Westport.
+The town is situated on the main Dublin–Cork railway line which connects the town to Dublin, Cork, Limerick, Galway, Waterford and Westport.
 A regular commuter train service operates between Newbridge and Dublin.
 Newbridge railway station opened on 4 August 1846 and was closed for goods traffic on 6 September 1976.